emirix7/whatsapp-spam-bot/README.md

 // Ctrl + C

-// Kaynak kodundan kullanmak istedğiniz tarayıcıyı değiştirebilirsiniz. // Change the browser you want to use from the source code.
+// Kaynak kodundaki 13. satırdan kullanmak istedeğiniz tarayıcıyı değiştirebilirsiniz. // In line 13. you can change the browser you want to use.

           Thanks for reading // Okuduğunuz için teşşekür ederim